c-a-j/blog-site/content-w/notes/oracle/dbsat.md

 {{< code-show-user lang="shell" prompt="oracle $" output="" cont-str="" cont-prompt=">" >}}
 sqlplus / as sysdba
 {{< /code-show-user >}}
-> Note: If the alias exists, simply `sql` can be used
+> Note: An alias for this may exist.
+Check for it with `alias`.

 {{< code-show-user lang="sql" prompt="SQL>" output="" cont-str="" cont-prompt=">" >}}
-alter user system identified by "Myroot10%01Myroot10%04";
+alter user system identified by "PASSWORD";
 alter user system account unlock;
 exit
 {{< /code-show-user >}}
+> Note: `"PASSWORD"` needs to be replaced by a password of sufficient
+> complexity.
+For example, the password used for this test was 22 characters
+> long and included two capital letters, ten lowercase, eight numbers, and two
+> special characters.
+Be sure to take note of the password used, it will be
+> needed later.

 ## Collect report data
 {{< code-show-user lang="shell" prompt="oracle $" output="" cont-str="" cont-prompt=">" >}}